mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/index-1000000.webp)

-Now we've reached the image used earlier as an example.
+Now we’ve reached the image I used earlier as an example.
-It has 3 levels, 2,930 pages, and 1,000,000 cells.
-Since the data was incrementally inserted, for rowId = 1, column1 = 1.
+This Index has 3 levels, 2,930 Pages, and 1,000,000 Cells.
+The data was added in order, so for rowId = 1, column1 = 1.
-The index stores data from column1 as specified.

 ## Comparing ASC and DESC Indexes

-Adding two indexes with different sort directions.
+Now, let's add two Indexes with different sort directions.
 ```sql
 CREATE TABLE table_test (column1 INT NOT NULL);
 INSERT INTO table_test (column1) VALUES (1),(2),(3),...,(999998),(999999),(1000000);